srnd/CodeDay-Sponsorship-Manual/employees.md

 (If your company is just starting a volunteerism program, we recommend heavily promoting the judging opportunity: past sponsors have found that it's an easy ask for new volunteers.)

-# Recruiting

-We can manage the volunteer recruitment process: just can have employees sign up at https://codeday.org/volunteer (have them use their work email if you'd like statistics).

-Alternatively, you can send us an Excel sheet listing: first name, last name, email, and judge or mentor.
-Please email the sheet to volunteer@codeday.org

 We recommend you start recruiting volunteers six weeks before CodeDay.
 For the best experience, employees should sign up at least two weeks prior to CodeDay, however our hard cut-off for volunteers is the Wednesday prior to CodeDay.

-Feel free to copy the text below to help recruit volunteers.
+Blurbs are provided at the bottom of this page for you to copy.

+# Registering Mentors

+We can manage the volunteer recruitment process: just can have employees sign up at https://codeday.org/volunteer with their work email.

+Alternatively, you can send us an Excel sheet listing: first name, last name, email, and judge or mentor.
+Please email the sheet to [sponsor_ticketing@codeday.org](mailto:sponsor_ticketing@srnd.org).
+You can send updated sheets as necessary.

 # Blurb